-Sure, some of the best bars in Austin are the kind of upscale, elegant joints that serve delectable small plates and the absolute best cocktails in Austin, but these dive bars deliver the kind of dark, grungy, homey settings that patrons of all kinds sometimes crave (plus: extremely cheap drinks).
-Especially after spending an arm and a leg at the best steakhouses in Austin, you’ll want to sit back, relax and sip on an IPA or a classic rum and coke while chatting with the always friendly bartender at the most awesome dive bars in Austin.
+Sure, some of the best bars in Austin are the kind of upscale, elegant joints that serve delectable small plates and the absolute best cocktails in Austin, but these top dive bars deliver the kind of dark, grungy settings that patrons of all kinds occasionally crave (plus: extremely cheap drinks).
+Especially after spending an arm and a leg at the best steakhouses in Austin, you’ll want to sit back, relax and sip on an IPA or a classic rum and coke while chatting with friendly bartenders at the most awesome dive bars in Austin.

 Best dive bars in Austin